jeff-zucker/rdf-easy/README.md

 ```javascript
   let results = await rdf.query( [url1,url2,...], sparql )
 ```

-### reusing the store and fetcher

-The rdflib store and fetcher objects are used behind the scenes.
-If you need them or their methods, you can access them with rdf.store and rdf.fetcher.
-They will be loaded with whatever you requested in your last value() or query() call.

 &copy; 2019, Jeff Zucker, may be freely distributed with an MIT license